bkacjios/lua-mumble/README.md

 -- Sets the specific user group to whisper to mumble.voicetarget:setGroup(String group)

+-- Gets the group name we are whispering to
+String group = mumble.voicetarget:getGroup()

 -- Shout to the linked channels of the set channel mumble.voicetarget:setLinks(Boolean followlinks)

+-- Returns if we are currently shouting to linked channels of the set channel Boolean links = mumble.voicetarget:getLinks()

 -- Shout to the children of the set channel mumble.voicetarget:setChildren(Boolean followchildren)

+-- Returns if we are currently shouting to children of the set channel Boolean children = mumble.voicetarget:getChildren()
 ```

 ### mumble.encoder